 Most people who have hand-scored a paper and pencil version of DiSC Classic have probably noticed that some DiSC items have been assigned the symbol of "N" and are not included in the scoring of a person's DiSC profile.
-In some cases, it is a most response that is not scored and in some cases, it is a response to the word "observant" was a good measure of the C scale, but a "least" response to that same word was not a good enough measure within the DiSC model.
-Consequently, a "most" response to "observant" is scored, but a "least" response is not scored (and is treated as an N-response.)
+In some cases, it is a most response that is not scored and in some cases, it is a least response that is not scored.
+In either case, N responses are not scored because they are not as accurate in their ability to measure the DiSC model as the other items in the profile.
+For instance, in the US English version of DiSC Classic, data analysis showed that a most response to the word observant was a good measure of the C scale, but a least response to that same word was not a good enough measure within the DiSC model.
+Consequently, a most response to observant is scored, but a least response is not scored (and is treated as an N response.)